baytelman/fullstack-interview/README.md

 - Modify your validation only allowing neighbor tiles to be selected sequentially.
     - In the example, `B C G` would be legal and `F A N` would not.
 	- During server starts, confirm that at least one of the words of the [dictionary](files/dictionary.json) can be formed with your shuffled board.
-- Add a player id to the validation request, keeping track (in memory) of how many valid words each player has submitted.
+- Add a player id to the validation request, keeping track of how many valid words each player has submitted.
 Add an endpoint to expose these scores.
 - After successful validation, store the entry in a database and add to your response if the entry existed previously.

 ---

-## Part 3
+## Part 3 – Required for all applicants

-Pretend a co-worker from your current job (clearly not at Goodtalk!) submitted the following code.
+Pretend a co-worker from your current job (clearly not at Noken!) submitted the following code.
 Imagine all external libraries and functions exist and do whatever they are supposed to do.

 - List the most severe problems or improvements opportunities within the following code, listing the worst first.